Art3mK/gcp-pro-arch-notes/compute_engine.md

 - managed groups
     - use template to define properties for every instance in the group
     - deployes identical instances based on **instance template**
-    - group can be resized
     - manager ensures all instances are in running state
     - typically used with an autoscaler
+    - can be single zone or regional
+        - regional groups supports autoscaling, NLB and HTTPS LBs
 - unmanaged groups
     - collection of instances not necessarily identical

+## Health Checks

+Supported protocols:
+- HTTP(S)
+- TCP
+- SSL (TLS)

 ## Autoscaling

 - in a managed instance group
 - reduce costs by shutting down extra instances
-- create one autoscaler per managedd instance group
+- create one autoscaler per managed instance group
 - autoscalers can be used with zone-based or regioanal managed instance groups
+- can't have conflicting rule sets

 ### policices